hphelion/documentation/moonshot/install.overview.md

 These installation topics provide the means to plan, install, configure, and create an HP Cloud OS infrastructure.

-The HP Cloud OS installation deploys the HP Cloud OS Operational Dashboard (used to set up, configure, and install an HP cloud infrastructure) and the HP Cloud OS Administration Dashboard (used to create and manage cloud resources).
+The HP Cloud OS installation deploys the HP Cloud OS for Moonshot Operational Dashboard (used to set up, configure, and install an HP cloud infrastructure) and the HP Cloud OS for Moonshot Administration Dashboard (used to create and manage cloud resources).

 * [HP Cloud OS Environment](#hp-cloud-os-environment)